notuart/one-of-ones/README.md

 ## Usage

-Once installed, you can use the contract in the library by importing it as follows:
+Once installed, you can use the contract by importing it as follows:

 ```solidity
 // SPDX-License-Identifier: MIT